duckdb/duckdb-web/docs/sql/data_types/interval.md

 FROM range(12) t(i);
 ```

 When `INTERVAL`s are deconstructed via the `datepart` function, the *months* component is additionally split into years and months, and the *microseconds* component is split into hours, minutes, and microseconds.
 The *days* component is not split into additional units.
-To demonstrate this, the following query generates an interval called `period` by summing random amounts of the three basis units.
+To demonstrate this, the following query generates an `INTERVAL` called `period` by summing random amounts of the three basis units.
 It then extracts the aforementioned six parts from `period`, adds them back together, and confirms that the result is always equal to the original `period`.

 ```sql
 SELECT